davidgomesdev/DavidGomesDev/README.md

 I'm now a developer that strives for clean code with the suited tools for the task at hand.

-💻 3 years of experience with multiple technologies <br>
+💻 4 years of experience with multiple technologies <br>
-🚀 Learning is a top priority for me <br>
+🚀 Learning is always a top priority for me <br>
 👌 Focused on doing things properly <br>
 🔒 Solid knowledge of InfoSec and Networking <br>